After mocking Trump for promoting hydroxychloroquine, journalists acknowledge it might treat coronavirus

 "There are no approved therapies or drugs to treat COVID-19 yet, but the president hypes preliminary chloroquine trials at White House briefing and unproven remedies on Twitter," the paper wrote, just days before the FDA would approve the drug.

-Communications strategist Drew Holden flagged numerous other examples of media misinformation on the matter.
+Communications strategist Drew Holden flagged these and numerous other examples of media misinformation on the matter in a lengthy Twitter thread.

-Salon, he noted, called Trump's hope in the new treatment his "most dangerous flim-flam: False hope and quack advice."
+Salon, Holden noted, called Trump's hope in the new treatment his "most dangerous flim-flam: False hope and quack advice."

 The New Yorker pondered "The Meaning of Donald Trump’s Coronavirus Quackery," observing that Trump's "pronouncements are a reminder, if one was needed, of his scorn for rigorous science, even amid the worst pandemic to hit the U.S. in a century."